JFrog CLI Control Manager

 Troubleshooting PATH Issues

-1. Run the health check command:
+1. Run the health check and apply fixes:

 jfcm health-check --fix